Skip to content Skip to footer navigation

 Fake ATO accounts on social media may contact you and ask for information.
 Source: ATO

-Once they have these, scammers can change your bank details so that any payments are directed to them or commit tax refund fraud in your name.
+The ATO warns that once they have details like your TFN or payslips, scammers can steal your superannuation or commit tax refund fraud in your name.

 How to spot them